An Experienced Law Firm for Patients & Victims of Negligence in Connecticut

 Sadly, medical malpractice is a big problem in Connecticut.
 Most patients probably visit their doctors or local hospitals without realizing just how regular these occurrences are.
 While some hospitals are more notoriously negligent than others, the truth is that no doctor is perfect, and every medical institution is vulnerable to mishaps.

 The responsibility for avoiding those mishaps, though, generally falls on the medical experts.
 Doctors, dentists, nurses, surgeons, hospital administrators, and the like all have a duty to keep their patients safe and healthy wherever possible.

 Even when medical mistakes happen by pure accident – and most of them do – patients are frequently entitled to financial compensation for their suffering.

 Of course, insurance companies and corporate medical providers are eager to minimize their financial liabilities.
 They work very hard to pay patients as little as possible, no matter how legitimate their claims might be, and the injured parties are often left with an uphill battle for justice.

-At Berkowitz Hanna, we work hard to make that battle fairer.
+At Berkowitz and Hanna LLC, we work hard to make that battle fairer.
 With more than 40 years of experience, we take our clients’ burdens off of their shoulders and put them on ours instead.